Isaac Paredes Player Props: Rays vs. Red Sox

 Isaac Paredes At The Plate

-- This season, Paredes has totaled at least one hit in five of nine games (55.6%), and had multiple hits twice.
+- Paredes has gotten a hit in six of 10 games this year (60.0%), with multiple hits twice.

-- He has hit a home run in two of nine games played this season, and in 6.3% of his plate appearances.
+- He has hit a long ball in two of 10 games played this year, and in 5.7% of his plate appearances.

-- Paredes has driven in a run in four games this season (44.4%), including two games with multiple runs batted in.
+- In four games this season (40.0%), Paredes has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.